milicagolocorbin/exercism_track_go/README.md

 Problems are divided in two folders:

-1. `src/learning_exercises` - that explore specific Go features.
+1. `learning_exercises` - folder that explores specific Go features.
 Each exercise has separate folder with solution code file and test code file.
-2. `src/practice_exercises` - that reinforce what is learned by solving larger, more open-ended problems.
+2. `practice_exercises` - folder that reinforces what is learned by solving larger, more open-ended problems.
 Each exercise has separate folder with solution code file and test code file.

 ## Run Tests